sdclibbery/tradr/README.md

    x User cancelled orders
-x Buy then sell etc bot keeps retrying forever if theres insufficient funds x Buy then sell bot failed because the order filled between checking the status and cancelling, so the cancel failed with:
+x Buy then sell etc bot keeps retrying forever if theres insufficient funds x Buy then sell bot failed because the order filled between checking the status and cancelling, so the cancel failed with: x Display and sort by fill date on filled order page
+* Candle time labels wrong
+ On 12 day view, on 27th may, today was shown as 3/5, and the 24th was shown as 0/5 etc The 23rd was correct.
+The same problem was on all the other views too.
+* Strategy
-* Display and sort by fill date on filled order page
+ * Can leave dated notes on each product page
+ * Set product alerts that show on the home & product page when triggered
+    Eg: if ETHEUR falls below 600 then consider selling as 10 week support is broken
+ * Product alerts can auto trigger bots to run
 * Refactor exchange
  x From startup (not exchange creation), fetch steps x ready() to allow callers to ensure exchange setup is complete x Remove fetchSteps
  * Track prices once and make available
  * Return latest prices instead of fetching
+ * Calculate portfolio totals correctly
  ? do candles??
-* Strategy
- * Can leave dated notes on each product page
- * Set product alerts that show on the home & product page when triggered
-    Eg: if ETHEUR falls below 600 then consider selling as 10 week support is broken
- * Product alerts can auto trigger bots to run
 * Page with all graphs and prices on
 * Augment order info on the product pages with tracked info including expected profit
 * Better date/time markers on candle graphs